-A machine-readable version of the paper should be prepared in TEX, LATEX, WordPerfect or Word.
-Authors are encouraged to use the templates available from the Editorial Office by e-mail (med@iucr.org) or by ftp (from the 'templates' directory).
+A machine-readable version of the paper should be prepared in TeX, LaTeX or Word.
+Authors are encouraged to use the template available from the Editorial Office by e-mail (med@iucr.ac.uk) or by ftp (from the 'templates' directory).
 It would be appreciated if all Word submissions were accompanied by an RTF (rich text format) file.
-After acceptance of the paper for publication, authors should send the version of the paper accepted by the Co-editor to the Editorial Office by e-mail or ftp (see §11), or on diskette.
+After acceptance of the paper for publication, authors should send the version of the paper accepted by the Co-editor to the Editorial Office by e-mail or ftp (see §11) or on diskette.